danamini/PioneerRgbAmpMonitor/README.md

 * The default port to connect to the reciever is 8102, this is different on some other models.

 ## Pioneer Connectivity
 See https://www.pioneerelectronics.com/StaticFiles/PUSA/Files/Home%20Custom%20Install/SC-37-RS232.pdf for more details of the telnet (originally RS-232) based protocol that is used by the monitor to communicate with the reciever.
+If you look at that file you'll notice it is for a different model, however it looks like most Pioneer recievers use the same basic protocol.

 ## Limitations
 The code has been written for a 32x64 pixel display.
 If you want to use a different size display and fonts then you'll need to change the constants in the `AmpView.py` file: